Hammonds scores 17 to lead Georgia past Austin Peay

-The Bulldogs did just that with a 19-2 run to start the second half on the way to a decisive 78-48 win over Austin Peay Monday night.
+ATHENS, Ga.
+(AP)Rayshaun Hammonds scored 17 points to lead Georgia to a decisive 78-48 win over Austin Peay Monday night.

-Rayshaun Hammonds led the Bulldogs with 17 points.
-Donnell Gresham added 11 points as Georgia got points from nine different players.
+Donnell Gresham added 11 points for Georgia, which got points from nine different Bulldogs.

 Terry Taylor, the nation’s fourth-leading scorer, tallied 18 points for Austin Peay.
 Jordyn Adams added 15.